Yonsei-TAIL/Auto-ML/README.md

 ## To do list
-- [ ] Export training and validation result automatically
+- [x] Export training and validation result automatically
+- [ ] Plot calibration curve automatically
 - [ ] Make possible to control train-valid split option for divided dataset
 - [ ] Code refactoring and modularization